The-Process-Foundry/SubmissionWrangler/README.md

 The client is the web interface.
 It is a React style single page app using Yew and compiled into WebAssembly.

-- Assets - Static files which are copied over into production without modification (raw JS, css, images, etc)
+- Assets - Static files that are copied over into production without modification (raw JS, CSS, images, etc)
-- Components - Reusable widgets that may be exported as their own project at some point.
+- Components - Reusable widgets that may be exported as an external project at some point.
 - Pages -

 ### Server

-This is a backend that handles creating aggregate data, viewing the local file system, and other tools that are not available in a web page
+This is a backend that handles creating aggregate data, viewing the local file system, and other tools that are not available in a web browser sandbox.

 ### Common